Annotations Reference

 targetEntity Yes Related entity class name

-mappedBy Yes Foreign key property in target entity
+mappedBy Yes FK property on the target entity that references this entity

 @Orm\OneToOne